acmiyaguchi/acmiyaguchi.me/blog/_posts/2021-01-26-gpuactive-backfill.md

 INFO:root:Scanned 175822424583 and deleted 68203 rows in total
 ```

-We will need append these results to each of the shared prod stable tables
+After this is all done, we append each of these tables to the tables in the
-(requires ops-level permissions).
-Now stable tables are backfilled, so we can
+production location.
+This requires super-user permissions, so this gets handed
+off to another engineer to finalize the deed.
+Afterwards, we can delete the rows
-delete the rows in the error table corresponding to the backfilled pings from
+in the error table corresponding to the backfilled pings from the `backfill-7`
-the `backfill-7` project.
+project.

 ```sql
 DELETE